Why choose this course

 View the other English language qualifications that we accept.

-Entry by audition.
-Offers are made subject to a successful audition and interview.
+Offers are made following a successful audition and interview.

 The University of Surrey recognises that many students enter their higher education course with valuable knowledge and skills developed through a range of professional, vocational and community contexts.
 If this applies to you, a process called recognition of prior learning (RPL) may allow you to enter your course at a point appropriate to your previous learning and experience, or to join the start of a course without the formal entry requirements.
 This means that you may be exempt from certain elements of study in the course for which you have applied and be awarded credit based on your previous qualifications/experience.
 There are restrictions on RPL for some courses and fees may be payable for certain claims.